Academic Coaching Basics Certification Course

 Overview

-Academic coaching requires and understanding of how to run an effective coaching session by applying coaching principles, learning theory and learning strategies.
-They also need resources to give students bases on students’ specific challenges along with strategies for supporting students in goal-setting, motivation and goal-achievement.
+Academic coaching requires an understanding of how to run an effective coaching session by applying coaching principles, learning theory and learning strategies.
+Coaches also need resources to give students based on students’ specific challenges along with strategies for supporting students in goal-setting, motivation and goal-achievement.
 In this course, you will:

 • Consider how to conduct an effective academic coaching session.

-• Explore key academic support topics and a variety of tools for each support topic that an academic coach can introduce to students to overcome their unique challenges.
+• Explore key academic support topics and a variety of tools for each support topic.

-• Learn how best to teach students about the academic support topics and tools so they walk away with the understanding and motivation to follow through.
+• Discover how best to teach students about the academic support topics and tools, so they walk away with the understanding and motivation to follow through.

 Pricing and Access Information